A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Introduction

-Transport models have been advanced to study the dynamical production of \J~ \cite{Du:2015wha,Zhou:2014kka}.
-The model of Du et al.\cite{Du:2015wha} describes the \J~ production in central PbPb collisions at $\sqrt{s} = 2.76$ by a kinetic rate equation applied in an expanding fireball.
-The rate for \J~ production in the fireball is inspired from lattice results for the free energy and only dependent on the temperature of the system.
-This production in the fireball is supplemented by substantial regeneration contribution in the expanding hadron gas after the fireball has been disintegrated into hadrons.
-Being in equilibrium with the expanding fireball, the c and $\bar c$ acquire a finite elliptical flow when the geometrical anisotropy in coordinate space is converted into an anisotropy in momentum space.
-The absolute value of the elliptic flow is, however, underestimated.
-Introducing in addition some space-momentum correlations between the \cc the value of the elliptic flow can be increased \cite{He:2021zej}.
+Transport models have also been advanced to study the dynamical production of \J \cite{Du:2015wha,Zhou:2014kka}.
+The model of Du et al.\cite{Du:2015wha} describes the \J production in central PbPb collisions at $\sqrt{s} = 2.76$ by a kinetic rate equation applied in an expanding fireball.
+The rate for \J production in the fireball is based on many body quantum mechanics using as main ingredient a potential $V$, which is calibrated to lattice results such as the free energy and the quarkonium correlators \cite{PhysRevC.97.034918}.
+It is only dependent on the local temperature of the system.
+While the main part of the quarkonium production happens in the fireball, it is also supplemented by a significant regeneration contribution in the expanding hadron gas after the fireball has been disintegrated into hadrons.
+Being in quasi-equilibrium\footnote{A reduction of the equilibrium limit is account for through a thermal relaxation factor.} with the expanding fireball, the c and $\bar c$ acquire a finite elliptical flow when the geometrical anisotropy in coordinate space is converted into an anisotropy in momentum space.
+The absolute value of the elliptic flow is underestimated.
+It can, however, be increased \cite{He:2021zej} by introducing, in the $c\bar{c}\to J/\psi$ hadronization process, off-equilibrium $c$ and $\bar{c}$ distributions from the Langevin dynamics as well as some space-momentum correlations.

-Zhou et al.\cite{Zhou:2014kka} have advanced a dynamical model for dissociation and regeneration of \J~ when the c and $\bar c$ pass through the QGP, which is modeled by hydrodynamics.
+Zhou et al.\cite{Zhou:2014kka} have advanced a dynamical semi-classical model for dissociation and regeneration of \J when the c and $\bar c$ pass through the QGP, which is modeled by hydrodynamics.
 Dissociation and regeneration are calculated via the $\sigma_{gJ/\psi}$ cross section, assuming that the charm quarks are in equilibrium in the QPG.

 There are also two more recent and interesting approaches, which have not yet yield quantitative predictions.
-The one is the treatment of the \J~ production under the aspect of an open quantum system \cite{Akamatsu:2021dot,Delorme:2022hoo} whose time evolution is given by the Lindblad equation.
-The other is the description of the \J~ by the time evolution of a reduced density matrix \cite{Blaizot:2018oev}.
+The one is the treatment of the \J production under the aspect of an open quantum system \cite{Akamatsu:2021dot,Delorme:2022hoo} whose time evolution is given by the Lindblad equation.
+The other is the description of the \J by the time evolution of a reduced density matrix \cite{Blaizot:2018oev}.
 Both treat the \cc pairs as quantum systems, a challenging as well as complex task.